Gender pay gap report

 Bath Spa University is committed to ensuring equal opportunities for all staff and is dedicated to addressing issues that cause barriers to equal opportunity for all employees.

-As Bath Spa Universities Vice-Chancellor, I welcome the opportunity to publish our Gender Pay Gap.
+As Bath Spa University’s newly appointed Vice-Chancellor, I welcome the opportunity to publish our Gender Pay Gap Report.
 It is an important way of maintaining momentum and ensuring accountability within our institution.
-This year our Pay Gap has increased, which is disappointing.
-There are several reasons why this has happened and we will unpick this within this analysis.
+This year our Gender Pay Gap has increased to 9.7% from 7% in the previous year.
+We understand why this change has occurred and evidence this in the following report.

 We recognise that we need to be doing more to tackle gender inequality at all levels within our University.
-This includes giving our staff development opportunities and promoting all talented staff and ensuring that we don’t discriminate.
+This includes giving our staff development opportunities, promoting talented staff and ensuring that we do not discriminate.

 Vice-Chancellor